destinyae/ethereum-org-website/docs/applying-storybook.md

 }
 ```

-> 🚨 NOTE: This will be notated ahead of time by the team which stories should not receive snapshots.
+> 🚨 NOTE: This will be noted ahead of time by the team which stories should not receive snapshots.